 Generally, to create a new local administrator account for Windows 11/10, you must first sign in to Windows with an administrator or a regular user with administrative rights.
 However, occasionally, you may be unable to sign in to Windows for some reason, such as forgetting your password, losing administrator rights, or some other errors.
-In this post, we will show you the way to create a Local Administrator Account when you can’t sign in.
+This post will show you how to create a Local Administrator Account when you can’t sign in.

 Create Local Administrator Account using CMD

 Since you can’t sign in to Windows 11/10 and get to the desktop, you can’t open Command Prompt within Windows 11/10.
-However, you can fire up the CMD prompt from the Advanced Startup Options screen or the Sign-in screen with the aid of a Windows 11/10 installation media.
+However, you can fire up the CMD prompt from the Advanced Startup Options screen or the Sign-in screen with a Windows 11/10 installation media.

 So, to create a local administrator account via Command Prompt on Windows 11/10 when you can’t sign in, do the following: